errorb0t/heroprotocol/README.md

+# Warning

+This is a forked version of heroprotocol!
+It provides the same features while working on the latest versions of Python.
+You can find the original heroprotocol repository [here](https://github.com/Blizzard/heroprotocol).

 # heroprotocol

 heroprotocol is a [Python](https://www.python.org/downloads/) library and command-line tool to decode Heroes of the Storm replay files into Python data structures.

-The tool is available as a [PyPI Package](https://pypi.org/project/heroprotocol/) or as source code.

 Currently heroprotocol can decode these structures and events:

-* Replay header
+- Replay header
-* Game details
+- Game details
-* Replay init data
+- Replay init data
-* Game events
+- Game events
-* Message events
+- Message events
-* Tracker events
+- Tracker events

 heroprotocol can be used as a base-build-specific library to decode binary blobs, or it can be run as a standalone tool to pretty print information from supported replay files.